aravind-14-dev/Movie_Review_Spoiler_Detector/README.md

-    ├── README.md          <- The top-level README for developers using this project.
+    ├── README.md          <- README for developers using this project.
-    ├── data
-    │   ├── external       <- Data from third party sources.
-    │
-    │   ├── processed      <- The final, canonical data sets for modeling.
     │
     ├── models             <- Trained and serialized models, model predictions, or model summaries │